phunkyg/ReaControl24/README.md

 * **PhaseWalker18** - *Beer Consumption, code defecation*  (sadly no longer with us)
 * **DisruptorMon** - *Slave Driving, cheap beer supply, testing*

-If you are feeling especially thankful for this entering your life, please feel free to send donations to this BTC address: 1BPQvQjcAGuMjBnG25wuoD64i7KmWZRrpN
+If you are feeling especially thankful for this entering your life, please feel free to send donations to this BTC address which goes to PhaseWalker's legacy: 1BPQvQjcAGuMjBnG25wuoD64i7KmWZRrpN

 ### Contributors

 * **phunkyg** - Current Maintainer
 * **lasloos** - Pro Control tester

 See also the list of contributors via github for the latest picture.
+Thanks to everyone who gets involved.
+If you want to see your name here just shout up!

 ## License